vaibhav-rajale18/proj-02-mindvault/readme.md

 # 🧠 MindVault

-MindVault is a Personal Memory Operating System built using the MERN stack.
+MindVault is a Personal Memory Operating System built using the MERN stack.It stores and analyze our memories for us .

 ## 🚀 Features (V1)
 - User Authentication (JWT)